Head and Neck Cancer

 Many HNSCCs, typically the oral cancers, may begin as a visible premalignant condition, such as leukoplakia (white patches), erythroplakia (red patches), erythroleukoplakia (mixed red and white patches), oral lichen planus, or actinic cheilitis.

 These premalignant conditions are also heavily associated with smoking and alcohol consumption, and have a lifetime risk of transformation ranging from 0-20%.
-Consequently, most suspected premalignant conditions require further histological assessment in the form of a biopsy.
+Consequently, most suspected premalignant conditions require further histological assessment via biopsy.

 Clinical Features

-Each subtype of HNSCCs can present differently, however it is important to remember non-specific cancer symptoms, such as weight loss and cervical lymphadenopathy, can also be a feature.
+Each subtype of HNSCCs can present differently, however it is important to remember non-specific symptoms, such as weight loss, night sweats, loss of appetite, or cervical lymphadenopathy can also be a feature.

 Oral Cavity Cancer